-As provided by the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, the Company cautions that the statements in this

-Quarterly Report on Form 10-Q relating to matters that are not historical facts are forward-looking statements that represent management's beliefs and assumptions based on currently available information.
+As provided by the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, the Company cautions that the statements in this Quarterly Report on Form 10-Q relating to matters that are not historical facts are forward-looking statements that represent management's beliefs and assumptions based on currently available information.
 Forward-looking statements can be identified by the use of words such as "believes," "intends," "may," "should," "anticipates," "expects" or comparable terminology, or by discussions of strategies or trends.
 Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it cannot give any assurances that these expectations will prove to be correct.
 Such statements by their nature involve substantial risks and uncertainties that could significantly impact expected results, and actual future results could differ materially from those described in such forward-looking statements.
 Among the factors that could cause actual future results to differ materially are the risks and uncertainties discussed in this Quarterly Report and those described from time to time in the Company's other filings with the Securities and Exchange Commission.
 While it is not possible to identify all factors, the Company continues to face many risks and uncertainties including, but not limited to the following:

-- o Future supply and demand for the Company's products, - o Changes in costs of raw materials and other operating costs (such as energy costs), - o General global economic and political conditions, - o Demand for office furniture, - o Service industry employment levels, - o The possibility of labor disruptions, - o Competitive products and prices, including increased competition from low-cost manufacturing sources (such as China), - o Substitute products, - o Customer and competitor strategies, - Costs and expenses associated with compliance with certain requirements of the Sarbanes-Oxley Act of 2002 relating to the evaluation of the Company's internal control over financial reporting, - o The introduction of trade barriers, - o The impact of pricing and production decisions, - o Fluctuations in the value of the U.S. dollar relative to other currencies (such as the Canadian dollar and New Taiwan dollar), - Potential difficulties in integrating completed or future acquisitions, - o $\,$ Decisions to sell operating $\,$ assets other than in the ordinary $\,$ course of business, - o Uncertainties associated with new product development, - o Environmental matters (such as those requiring emission and discharge standards for existing and new facilities), - The ability of the Company to renew or refinance its revolving bank credit facility,
+- o Future supply and demand for the Company's products, - Changes in costs of raw materials and other operating costs (such as energy and steel costs), - o General global economic and political conditions, - o Demand for office furniture, - Service industry employment levels, - o The possibility of labor disruptions, - Competitive products and prices, including increased competition from low-cost manufacturing sources (such as China), - o Substitute products, - o Customer and competitor strategies, - o Costs and expenses associated with compliance with certain requirements of the Sarbanes-Oxley Act of 2002 relating to the evaluation of the Company's internal control over financial reporting.

+- o The introduction of trade barriers, - o The impact of pricing and production decisions, - o Fluctuations in the value of the U.S. dollar relative to other currencies (such as the Canadian dollar and New Taiwan dollar), - Potential difficulties in integrating completed or future acquisitions, - Decisions to sell operating assets other than in the ordinary course of business, - o Uncertainties associated with new product development,